tmalsburg/saccades/README.md

 ## Build and install package

 These instructions assume that you are on a Linux or OSX system.
-To build the package execute the following command in the root directory of the git repository:
+To build the package you first have to install the R pacakge ~zoom~ which is used for interactive diagnostic plots.
+Then execute the following command in the root directory of the git repository:

     make build

-This creates the file `saccades_0.1.tar.gz` which can be installed with this command:
+This creates the file `saccades_0.1-1.tar.gz` which can then be installed with this command:

-    sudo R CMD INSTALL saccades_0.1.tar.gz
+    sudo R CMD INSTALL saccades_0.1-1.tar.gz

 ## Getting started